Tamas-Gavlider/choose-smart/README.md

 The following issues were raised during my mid project meeting with my mentor:

  - The source code contained too many unnecessary whitespaces and lack of comments.
- - Move the game data into a new js file and import it into the main js file
+ - Move the game data into a new js file and import it into the main js file.
  - Main js file included too many if else if statements for audio/video.
-It can be aggregated with the game data
+It can be aggregated with the game data.
- - Instructions page had the text on the left side without margin or padding.
+ - Instructions page had the text on the left side without margin/padding.

 ### W3C Validator